johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 AI is a tragedy of the commons: Globally want to take our time with AI (huge potential downside).
 Personally, (without radical longevity) I want to accelerate AU b/c the downside of not getting AI and dying is (almost certainly) the same as getting bad AI.

 Like Elons response: Try to become the AI.
-Requires increasing bandwidth via neurallink.
+Requires increasing bandwidth via neural-link.

 Natural sources of exessential threat are essentially negligible compared to the human create ones.

-Interesting idea: Gene sequence any medical cases where there is illness but we cannot make a diagonosis.
+Interesting idea: Gene sequence any medical cases where there is illness but we cannot make a diagnosis.
 Would allow us to catch potential problems sooner.

-Reason for optimism: We have had a radical change in our relationship/outlook toward the enviroment since the 60s.
+Reason for optimism: We have had a radical change in our relationship/outlook toward the environment since the 60s.
 Might be able to do something similar for exessential risk.

 Thoughts about truth:
 Truth - reality / objective